Zithur/Reach-PoE5-Tester-Manual-1.5-Alternate-Sidebar/docs/Appendix A.md

 <br>Inrush Example Waveform
 -------------------------------

->   The example waveform below shows the current waveform for the main pair on a
->   single port during the inrush period.
-The voltage is supplied by a standard
->   bulk power supply set to 50v.
+The example waveform below shows the current waveform for the main pair on a single port during the inrush period.
+The voltage is supplied by a standard bulk power supply set to 50v.
 The commands used for the setup are:

->   p1 set 500,0
+p1 set 500,0
->   p1 conn 1,0
+p1 conn 1,0

->   The initial rising edge occurs when the voltage goes above about 38v, and
->   this pulse is the bulk capacitor charging.
-Then the load transitions to the
->   100ma (approx.) minimum load for the duration of the inrush timer setting
->   ([INR](#_INR) command).
-When the inrush timer expires, the load goes to the
->   selected value of 500ma.
+The initial rising edge occurs when the voltage goes above about 38v, and this pulse is the bulk capacitor charging.
+Then the load transitions to the 100ma (approx.) minimum load for the duration of the inrush timer setting ([INR](#_INR) command).
+When the inrush timer expires, the load goes to the selected value of 500ma.

 ![](media/8033e48aecd5a6883ec1bf277bf3ea28.png)

->   InrushWaveform